lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-imperative.markdown

 - Backends
 ---

 In the [previous post](/blog/2014/09/11/swift-parsers-introduction/) I talked about some of the possible requirements for a Parser that extracts data from a Serialization Format and places it in a Language-Native Model.
 In this post I'll cover how an XML Parser for a Model Object can be built using some of the familiar Imperative features of Swift.
+Sample Code is [available on GitHub](http://github.com/lawrencelomax/XMLParsable).

 ### Model and XML

-Let's define a hypothetical XML that we wish to parse:
+Let's define a [hypothetical XML](https://github.com/lawrencelomax/XMLParsable/blob/master/XMLParsableTests/Fixtures/zoo.xml) that we wish to parse:

 	<zoo>
 		<animals>